'The money's gone': Wirecard collapses owing $4 billion

 The Munich prosecutor's office, which is already investigating Braun on suspicion of misrepresenting Wirecard's accounts and of market manipulation, said: "We will now look at all possible criminal offences."
 Braun was arrested on Monday and released on bail of 5 million euros a day later.
 Former chief operating officer Jan Marsalek is also under suspicion and believed to be in the Philippines, according to justice officials there. ($1 = 0.8903 euros)

-(Additional reporting by John O'Donnell and Hans Seidenstuecker; Writing by Douglas Busvine; Editing by Maria Sheahan and David Clarke)
+(Additional reporting by John O'Donnell, Hans Seidenstuecker and Edward Taylor; Writing by Douglas Busvine; Editing by Maria Sheahan and David Clarke)

 ALSO READ